-"What I see this bill does is say yes we can broaden the opportunities to place children," Miller added.
+"What I see this bill does is say yes we can broaden the opportunities to place children," Millar added.
 "If this broadens the base for opportunities to find people to love them and raise them, then by God I am going to vote for it."

 A spokesperson for Gov. Nathan Deal did not respond to questions about S.B.
 375 from Project Q Atlanta on Friday.

 Deal vetoed a sweeping anti-LGBT "religious freedom" bill in 2016 and has expressed "deep-seated opposition" to similar measures since.
 Last year, Deal also criticized Ligon's LGBT adoption and foster care ban when it was added to other legislation.

 'Legislation sanctions discrimination'

 The bill has been on a fast track for approval since Ligon introduced it on Feb.
 1. Lt.
 Gov. Casey Cagle – who presides over the Senate and is running for governor – guaranteed that senators would pass the measure.

 Religious conservatives support the bill, touting it as a way to save faith-based adoption and foster care agencies from discrimination.
 But opponents have criticized the measure as a way to enshrine state-sponsored discrimination against LGBT people into Georgia law.

 Stacey Abrams, the former Minority Leader in the House and current candidate for governor, blasted the legislation as "bigoted."
 Businesses and civic groups are also lining up against it.